tguardi/MLOps/README.md

-# clearml
+# MLOps Platforms

+Investigating ClearML and Xpresso.ai with happiness dataset from kaggle

-MLOps using ClearML
+#### MLOps using ClearML

 pip install clearml